dbmcclain/Lisp-Actors/README.md

 Doing this also keeps the system lively, and permits completely unrelated Actors to operate on other tasks, concurrently with the actions of an Actor service collection.

 This last aspect of a many-component Actor system, coupled with the temporal separation of Actor continuations via the SEND event queue, enables a single-threaded implementation to provide the magic once thought only possible with multi-threaded systems.

+For more insight into the use of Classical Actors, I highly recommend Dale Schunacher's BLOG pages at: http://www.dalnefre.com/wp/